-The tribes then gathered together and after determining that their spirits of hatred had possessed the goddess though about how to expel the spirits from her.
+The tribes then gathered together and after determining that their spirits of hatred had possessed the goddess they thought about how to expel the spirits from her.
 To do this the tribes would need a way to not only get rid of the spirits, but also keep them from reentering the goddess.
 The tribes thought long and hard and finally came up with a way to accomplish their goal.
-The first to weaken the spirts of hatred's grip upon the goddess they would need to strengthen the spirit of the goddess.
-Given her previous act of purifying the blood tainted water the goddess must have had a strong connection to water, so the tribes decided that if they were to submerge the goddess in water then it would no doubt strengthen her spirt.
+First they would need to weaken the spirits of hatred's grip upon the goddess.
+They would need to strengthen the spirit of the goddess as well.
+Given her previous act of purifying the blood tainted water the goddess must have had a strong connection to water, so the tribes decided that if they were to submerge the goddess in water then it would no doubt strengthen her spirit.
 However if the water was to strengthen the goddess's spirit enough it couldn't be tainted with mud or blood, and would have to be purified.
 They would also need to select a location which resonates with goddess as to preform the ritual as to enhance the likelihood of success.
 The only location they could think of was the center of Aqueous, where she first appeared.
-As the center of the land perhaps the location was focal point of the power of the goddess, and as such would do well to further strengthen her spirit.
+As the center of the land perhaps the location was a focal point of the goddess's power, and as such would do well to further strengthen her spirit.
 Now just strengthening the spirit of the goddess wouldn't be enough to cast out the spirits from her, the tribes would need to further weaken their hold upon the goddess.
 The tribes thought that perhaps they could some how chase the spirits out of the goddess.
 It was common knowledge that all evil spirits hid from the light creating shadows.
-However if the spirits were using the goddess of the vessels then they would be protected from the purifying light, so they while the light may further pressure the spirits to leave more would need to be done if they were to fully expel them.
+However if the spirits were using the goddess of the vessels then they would be protected from the purifying light, so while the light may further pressure the spirits to leave more would need to be done if they were to fully expel them.
 The solution was utilizing one of Aqueous' most fearsome predators.
 The web of Trancid Spider was so mesmerizing it has been known to suck the spirits out of anyone who came near, leaving an emotionless husk to wander toward its demise.
 Now while powerful a Trancid Spider's web isn't enough to draw out strong willed spirits on its own.
-However if the tribes combined their efforts strengthening the spirit of the goddess, pushed way the hatred with the light, and drew the spirits out with the web of a Trancid Spider there would be now way for the spirits to maintain their grip upon the goddess.
+However if the tribes combined their efforts strengthening the spirit of the goddess, pushing way the hatred with the light, and drawing the spirits out with the web of a Trancid Spider there would be no way for the spirits to maintain their grip upon the goddess.

 After drawing out the spirits from the goddess the tribes would need a way to shield the goddess from corruption to ensure the spirits don't just reenter her.
 To shield her the tribes would need materials that could ward off impurity and corruption.
 Now the glistening white scales of a Pearl Fish were known to cast off all impurities shining through even the murkiest of waters.
 However the scales only helped cast off impurities it gave no protection against things of pure evil.
 Therefore the scales would only keep the spirit of the goddess untainted, but would do nothing to keep the spirits of pure evil from possessing the goddess's body.
 Platinum however was a rare metal known to be incorruptible, warding off all sources of tarnish and evil, and could protect the goddess against the spirits of pure evil.
 Now contrary to the scales of a Pearl Fish platinum while protecting against the spirits of pure evil had no resistance against spirits which were impure and had the slightest bits of good within them.
 Therefore if used together the Pearl Fish scales and platinum would completely protect the goddess from the evil spirits.

 Now after the spirits of hatred were drawn out of the goddess, and were kept from reentering her the tribes needed a way to get rid of the spirits for good.
 No protection could last forever, and it is said that once a spirit of hatred had entered into someone it is much easier for it to return again even after being expelled.
 Whether this applied to someone as holy and pure as a goddess no one knew, but the tribes decided that they could cut no corners when it came to the well being of their goddess.
 Now very few things could kill a spirit most of which were other spirits.
 However there was one substance which was deadly enough to kill spirits.
 The venom of a Serpentqueen sea serpent was so deadly because it actually kills the spirits within a man leaving an empty shell which then slowly dies out after a while.
-If the venom was poured into the water once the spirits were drawn out it would kill them certainly kill them.
+If the venom was poured into the water once the spirits were drawn out it would certainly kill them.
 However if the goddess took in any of the venom it would most likely kill her as well, so the tribes needed a way to keep the venom from the goddess.
 Nothing fit the description better than the Seal Shell known for creating an airtight seal over its Seal Shell Crab to protect it from predators.
 If placed over the goddess's mouth the Seal Shell could easily keep her from ingesting the venom.
-Of course that also left the tribe with another problem, once a Seal Shell was separated from its Seal Shell Crab it would latch on to the next surface it touched and would be practically impossible to remove.
+Of course that also left the tribe with another problem, once a Seal Shell was separated from its Seal Shell Crab it would automatically latch on to the next surface it touched and would be practically impossible to remove.
 The only way to get it off would be to use a paralyzing substance which coated the skin of Drahcodiles.
-However once that was acquired then they could easily remove the Seal Shell from the goddess.
+However if they acquired some of the substance then the Seal Shell could be easily remove from the goddess.

 The tribes having figured out how they were going to expel the spirits of hatred from the goddess only had to gather the necessary components, and preform the ritual.
 That however was easier said than done, as most of the key components were not easy things to obtain.